neelsg/lithium/docs/tour.md

     main fn():
         myInt int = 3
         myInt = double[int](myInt)
-        fmt.printLn(myInt) // This will print 6
+        console.log(myInt) // This will print 6

         myFloat float = 3.1
         myFloat = double[float](myFloat)
-        fmt.printLn(myFloat) // This will print 6.2
+        console.log(myFloat) // This will print 6.2

 This is often called generics in other languages.
 What is happening here is that we can pass any type of variable to `double()` as long as it implements the